oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 ## Key Implementation Details

 - This Getting Started sample code is implemented for CPU using the Python language.
-The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the [AI Tools](https://software.intel.com/en-us/oneapi/ai-kit).
+The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python*.

 - XGBoost* is ready for use once you finish the AI Tools installation and have run the post installation script.